briannededeugd/wddblog/posts/jeremykeith.md

 In web development, JavaScript's imperative nature grants developers unparalleled power but also imposes strict constraints.
 Mistakes can disrupt the browsing experience, leading to abrupt termination or unexpected behavior.

 Adopting a declarative mindset challenges traditional notions of control and precision.
 Consider the humble button component: in an imperative workflow, developers might create a **div** element and attach functionality through JS.
 However, embracing HTML's native **button** element aligns with the ethos of declarative design, leveraging built-in browser features and error handling.
 In this case, it's a *good* thing to not use JavaScript.
+Jeremy says,

-Jeremy says, "JavaScript should only do what JavaScript can do."
+>JavaScript should only do what JavaScript can do.

 CSS further reinforces this shift, especially with units like rem and vw.
-By relinquishing pixel-perfect control in favor of responsive, user-centric design principles, developers engage in a dialogue with the browser rather than dictating every aspect. rem for example is dependent on the user-set font-size.
+By relinquishing pixel-perfect control in favor of responsive, user-centric design principles, developers engage in a dialogue with the browser rather than dictating every aspect. **rem**, for example, is dependent on the user-set font-size.

 ```css
 .example {